akil-io/gulp-site/README.md

 PORT: 8000
 # Your site production web-root, available in templates, but for dev will be replaced with http://localhost:<port>
 ORIGIN: https://test.test

+INDEX:
   # Additional disallow paths for generating robots.txt
-DISALLOW:
+  disallow:
     - /assets/

 # Autoprefixer will make sure your CSS works with these browsers
 COMPATIBILITY: